Paul Oakenfold: Tours and nightclubs: 1992–2000

 In 1992, when U2 released their song "Even Better Than the Real Thing", the Perfecto remix reached a higher charted position than the original song.
 In 1993 with the success of his last remix as Perfecto, he was hired by U2 to provide the warm-up sonics to their Zoo TV world tour, and replaced BP Fallon in the 1993 legs of Europe and Australia, New Zealand, and Japan, with more than fifty shows in Zooropa '93 and Zoomerang from 7 May to 10 December of the same year.

 Also in 1993, Oakenfold and Osborne's project Grace was formed as State of Grace and featuring vocals by Patti Low, though by the time Grace had charted a number of singles in the UK charts (around 1996), it had become a 'solo fronted project' with jazz singer Dominique Atkins as the lead vocalist.
 The project was dissolved in 1997 as Oakenfold was touring as a performance DJ more frequently and could not commit to recording, though a remixed version of "Not Over Yet" was issued under the 'Planet Perfecto featuring Grace' name in 1999.

 In September 1994 and again in 1998, he teamed up with Steve Osborne and Ben Hillier to remix the Rolling Stones song "You Got Me Rocking" and Duran Duran's "Out of My Mind".
 He began producing his own tracks as well, continuing to remix songs from popular artists.
-He began using Goa music, something he discovered on the beaches of Goa in India, fusing it with similar-sounding European tracks to create his own distinct sound.
+He began using Goa music, fusing it with similar-sounding European tracks to create his own distinct sound.
 He took this to the mainstream in 1994 and created a pair of two-hour sets for BBC Radio 1's Essential Mix; the first of these was broadcast in the early hours of Sunday 20 March 1994, with the second being The Goa Mix broadcast on Sunday 18 December 1994.
 His album Perfecto Fluoro became the No. 1 essential dance collection of Boston Beat during 1996 with Jamiroquai's Travelling Without Moving.

 On 9 June 1997, Oakenfold created Global Underground 004: Paul Oakenfold, Live in Oslo (GU004) which is a double mix CD in the Global Underground series.
 Compiled and mixed by Oakenfold, it is the first work he created for GU.
 The mix was recorded live at Cosmopolite Club in Oslo, Norway, as part of the official launch of the Quart Festival.
 It showcased Oakenfold's eclectic taste in music at the time, as the mix combines various forms of dance music.
 In 1997, Oakenfold mixed one disc of the double album Fantazia Presents the House Collection 6, a UK house music compilation series.
-Oakenfold became Cream's resident DJ from 1997–1999.
+Oakenfold became Cream's resident DJ from 1997 to 1999.
 During this time, he began to concentrate on the release of Tranceport in 1998.